Regional planners OK trails and sidewalks to reduce carbon emissions

 Projects will have to be included in state and regional long-range transportation plans.
 The state is getting almost $17 million for carbon reduction programs and has until November to come up with a statewide plan.

-The program's strategy must be updated at least once every four years, and the Federal Highway Administration must review and certify state plans.
+The program's strategy must be updated at least once every four years; the Federal Highway Administration must review and certify state plans.

-Federal money will pay for 80% of projects selected and a 20% local match will be required.
+Federal money will pay for 80% of projects selected, with a 20% local match required.

 Several proposals were not funded this cycle. $689,306 was available for projects in Northwest Arkansas, and planners received about $2.2 million in requests, leaving about $1.5 million in requests that could not be fulfilled.